 Dr. Lynall has been continuously recognized as a distinguished teacher in the Master's program and was selected as a favorite professor in the Wall Street Journal top 25 executive MBA programs in 2008.
 Prior to joining the faculty at Purdue, he taught strategy,

 organizational behavior, and entrepreneurship at the Richard Ivey Business School, University of Western Ontario, and has also led corporate executive programs in business transformation and change management in England, France, Germany, Canada, and the United

-marketing manager for a global telecommunications company.
+manager and international marketing manager for a global telecommunications company.

-His research is focused at the intersection of strategic management and organizational behavior and includes innovation and problem solving processes, corporate governance in early stage companies; and conflict and cooperation between venture capitalists
+Dr. Lynall's research is focused at the intersection of strategic management and organizational behavior and includes innovation and problem solving processes, corporate governance in early stage companies; and conflict and cooperation between venture capitalists

 and the management of their portfolio companies.
 His research has been published in the Academy of Management Review and he has reviewed for the Academy of Management Journal and the Academy of Management Review.